NicolasFaleiros/Predicting-Barbell-Exercises/README.md

 # Predicting Barbell Exercises
 - This project was based on [Dave Ebbelaar](https://github.com/daveebbelaar)'s tracking barbell exercises [project](https://github.com/daveebbelaar/tracking-barbell-exercises).
 He collected the data during gym workouts where participants were performing various barbell exercises using the [Mbientlab's WristBand Sensor Research Kit](https://mbientlab.com/).
 - Also, some of the code is associated with the book titled "Machine Learning for the Quantified Self" authored by Mark Hoogendoorn and Burkhardt Funk and published by Springer in 2017.
-The website of the book can be found on [ml4qs.org](https://ml4qs.org/).
+The website of the book can be found at [ml4qs.org](https://ml4qs.org/).

 <p align="center">
 <img src="images/Basic Barbell Exercises.png"/>